What’s more fun than shopping for new puppy supplies? Well, maybe puppy kisses!

 We could not live without our little carpet cleaner.
 New foster dogs are notorious for having accidents in the house.
 And enzyme cleaners help to ensure you get the entire smell out of your carpet.

-Deciding where to buy all the items on your new puppy shopping list is up to you.
+Deciding where to buy all the things you need for a puppy is up to you.
 You can head over to your local pet shop and stock up on everything.
 Sometimes the stores will have member benefits that will help you save money.

 It’s easy to get carried away with all the bright colored toys and accessories.
 So stick with the above shop New Puppy Shopping List.
 Once you get to know your puppy’s personality then purchase what he really needs and likes to play with!